-Eugénie Lefebvre is a lawyer within the business law group at Langlois lawyers in Montréal.
+Eugénie Lefebvre is a partner within the business law group at Langlois Lawyers in Montréal.
 Her practice mainly focuses on banking law, bankruptcy, insolvency, as well as financial restructuring.

 Eugénie has expertise in fraud and litigation with respect to bills of exchange and misappropriation of funds.
 She has also been involved in various cases involving personal data protection and privacy in the banking sector.

 Eugénie previously held a role as a senior associate at a national firm before she joined the legal department of a major Canadian bank as legal counsel.

 Bachelor of Laws, LL.B., Université de Montréal, 2012